Half the fun of terrariums is exploring new and exciting themes.

 Going with a Shrek theme?
 Plant taller plants around the swamp to give the illusion of tall trees.

-If you’re the kind of person that likes to go all out with their holiday decorations, you need to add a seasonal terrarium to the mix.
+If you’re the kind of person who likes to go all out with their holiday decorations, you need to add a seasonal terrarium to the mix.

 I’ve yet to find an occasion where it wouldn’t work, from Easter to Independence Day (surely red, white, and blue could only be improved with a little green?).